 BODY TEXT.
-All papers must be in English, checked by a native Englishspeaking colleague (if author(s) is/are not native English speaker(s)).
+All papers must be in English, checked by a native English-speaking colleague (if author(s) is/are not native English speaker(s)).
 Write with precision, clarity, and economy: use the active voice and first person whenever appropriate.

 WEB (HTML) LINKS.
 Authors may include links to other Internet resources in their article.
 This is especially encouraged in the reference section.
-When inserting a reference to a web-page, please include the http:// portion of the address.
+When inserting a reference to a web-page, please include the http://portion.org/ to address.